 Recently, we hit a roadblock.
 Honestly, we are still sitting at it as I write this.
 At the beginning of March, 2020, it was time for us to apply for our I800.
 It's the application for our daughters to immigrate into the U.S. once we adopt them.
 We had a planned spring break trip to visit family, so I wanted to get this done before leaving town, knowing it was supposed to take a couple of weeks to go through the approval process.
 It took me a solid week to make a doctor's appointment, get our address updated on our license, get documents notarized proving we moved, getting it all photocopied 6 times and then driving to our State Capitol for a day to get it all apostilled!
 That was a stressful week, and I about lost it when I realized I had mistakenly photocopied and apostilled multiple copies of my home study together!
 I had to carefully take each set apart and reassemble it all, which sounds like no biggie until you actually do it and you're on the floor for 5 hours!

 I saw God's provision in these circumstances later.
 While we were on our trip, our Nation began to shut down state by state!
 We drove all the way home in a day, did some grocery shopping, and then our state was on a lock down until the end of May!
 As you all know, NOTHING was open at that time!
 If I had not done all of that work in a week's time, I would not have been able to get it done until after May.
 Even then, it would have been more complicated.
 I felt sure God was watching out for me and that our approval would be on its way.
-Instead, I received a pink slip saying I did not fill out my form correctly.
+Instead, our papers were mailed back to me with a letter saying I did not fill out my form correctly.
 After going over it again with my Family Coordinator, we identified the issue.
 I quickly mailed it, and waited.
 And waited.
 I finally called and was told they will notify me if there is a problem.
 I understood there were fewer staff members working during this time, so I tried to not think about it.
 I painted my kitchen and started setting up the girls room.
 Anything else.
 Finally on the last Friday of May a letter came!
-This one was a bigger envelope, so my hopes were up!
-When I opened it, I found 2 more pink slips!
+When I opened it, I found 2 pink slips!
 Needing more evidence, it said.
 After I cried to my Family Coordinator, I gathered myself together to get back on task.
 We had to make some updates to our Home Study.
 It took a week to do the work, and then I was told my Home Study was mailed the following Monday.
 I checked my mailbox everyday!
 Our mail carrier usually arrives before noon.
 By Friday at noon it still had not arrived!

 Throughout this process, even in the hard times when I just want to sit and cry, I have always felt an inner voice in my spirit that God is in control and that His timing is perfect.
 But on that Friday, when I checked the mail one more time, I did not feel that voice.
 I felt mad.
 I cried out to God aloud, "Where are you?
 This one step has taken 3 months when it should have been two weeks!
 Where are you in this God?"
 My husband heard me and realized I truly was not ok and sat to pray with me.
 I left the house to run some errands and get it off my mind.
 While out, I received a text from him that said, "Guess what arrived!"
 By the time I got home, and gathered my pink slips and study, it was 4:25 p.m.
 I rushed to FedEx and was able to get it sent before their 5 p.m. pick up, so it would arrive the following Tuesday.
 One more step done and out of my hands.
 I sent out prayer requests to my friends to plead for my application to finally get approval.
 I'm hoping by next week I will get the envelope I've been waiting so long for!